 Observations on the Glastron GTS 187

 The jet boat segment has experienced steady growth for the past decade, the Great Recession notwithstanding.
 Their safety, agile, spirited performance, and skinny water capabilities have been the major reasons for their growing popularity.With the advent of the new Glastron GTS 187, we see a marriage of the proven 3-cylinder Rotax 4-TEC engine with the proven Glastron hull shape in an attractive package that makes use of Glastron’s classic styling.
-Further, the engines are made in Wisconsin by BRP and the boats are built on the other side of Lake Michigan in Cadillac which means that the two companies can easily work together hand and glove.
+Further, the engines are marketed by BRP and the boats are built on the other side of Lake Michigan in Cadillac which means that the two companies work together hand and glove.
 Each new entrant to the jet boat market has tried to carve out its own niche, and Glastron is no exception.
 It is playing to its strength – a nearly 60-year tradition of building edgy, sleek-looking vessels with exceptional performance at a price that is quite competitive.

 Standard and Optional Features

 Full Warranty Information on this brand coming soon!